42 States Where Private School Costs Less Than Public School

-- Public elementary and secondary schools spend an average of $11,392 per student.
+- Public elementary and secondary schools, which include charter schools, spend an average of $15,205 per student.

-- In more than half of the states, the cost to attend private school is lower than the cost to attend public school.
+- In more than three-quarters of the states, the cost to attend private school is lower than the cost to attend public school.

-- The state with the lowest average private school cost is Nebraska.
+- The state with the lowest average private school cost is South Dakota.

 Parents might assume that sending their children to private school is too expensive.
-But in most states, the average annual private school tuition is actually less than the average amount spent per child in a U.S. public school.
+But in most states, the average annual private school tuition is actually less than the average amount spent per child in a U.S. public school, including charter schools.

-The average amount that a public elementary or secondary school in the United States spends per student is $11,392 as of June 2017, according to the U.S. Census Bureau.
-The national average for annual private school tuition is approximately $10,413, according to Private School Review.
+The average amount that a public elementary or secondary school, including charter schools, in the United States spends per student is $15,205 in 2021, according to Public School Review.
+The national average for annual private school tuition in 2021 is approximately $11,645, according to Private School Review.
+The difference is that parents foot the bill for private schools, whereas the state foots it in public schools.

 States Where Private School Is Less Expensive

-In 34 states, the average private school cost is less than the average annual per-pupil public school expenditure.
-Those states, and the average private school tuition in each of those states for the 2017-2018 school year, according to Private School Review, are:
+In 42 states, the average private school cost is less than the average annual per-pupil public school expenditure.
+Those states, and the average private school tuition in each of those states for 2021, according to Private School Review, are:

 |State||Average Cost of Private School|